mmarfil/tinfoilhat/README.md

 #### Alternatives

 - [OwnCloud](https://owncloud.org): A full-featured Dropbox replacement with a handful number of extensions to install.
-Your files are end-to-end encrypted, there's support for CalDav/CardDav sync, so you can sync your Contacts and Calendars to any of your devices, and even run your server locally.
+Your files are end-to-end encrypted, they support for CalDav/CardDav, so you can sync your Contacts and Calendars to any of your devices, and even run your server locally.
 - [Syncthing](https://syncthing.net): If all you need is a simple way to sync files between devices or colleagues, this is a very lightweight solution that I couldn't recommend enough.

 ### News Aggregators (Feedly, Flipboard, Twitter, etc)

 I know it's too tempting to use any of these services as a way to consume your news, but they're generally aggressive at building a profile based on what you click and interact to.
 Aside from that, these apps are pretty good at keeping you on a "Filter Bubble" by sorting entries by whatever the machine learning thinks you'll like better.
 A good old-fashioned RSS service is usually a fantastic antidote to that.

 - [Feedbin](https://feedbin.com): You can subscribe not only to RSS feeds, but also Twitter accounts and email newsletters.
-On top of that, there are options to set up mute filters based on keywords to mark entries as read automatically (_ahem_ Trump, Kardashian, Bieber, Pancakes?).
+On top of that, there are options to set up mute filters based on keywords, so matched entries will be automatically marked as read (_ahem_ Trump, Kardashian, Bieber, Pancakes?).
 Feedbin works with a bunch of mobile and desktop apps, and their web interface is very well designed too.
 - [Tiny Tiny RSS](https://tt-rss.org): It's also a solid alternative if you want to run your own RSS aggregator.
 It supports the Fever API, making it possible to use with many third party apps like [Unread](https://www.goldenhillsoftware.com/unread/) and [Reeder](http://reederapp.com) for iOS.